 While there is already an extensive body of literature with top income based tax data studies, the utility of tax data for overall inequality studies is not yet discussed thoroughly.
 In this paper we therefore provide a theoretical and an empirical review of tax data.
 To assess the use of tax data theoretically we describe the current standards for measuring economic inequality in section 2.
 This

 constitutes a common ground for the evaluation of the suitability of data sources in section 3, where we analyze the theoretical advantages and shortcoming of tax data with a comparison of tax data and survey data.
-In section 4 we introduce Switzerland as an interesting example for the empirical section 5.
-In this section we calculate the impact of tax data specific options on inequality with federal tax statistics from Switzerland.
+To get a feeling of significance for tax data specific advantages and shortcomings, we examine the impact of tax data options on inequality measures empirically in section 4.
+We do this with federal and cantonal tax statistic from Switzerland, which we compare to results from surveys, whenever possible and meaningful.
 This allows us to distinguish major from minor methodological issues which are summarized in section 6.
-We can show which methodological aspects inequality researchers working with tax data should treat with care.
+We can show which methodological aspects inequality researchers working with tax data should treat with care and which yield gain.

 Standards on Assessing Economic Inequality